cfalta/ADT/README.md

+#ADT is now deprecated.
+Since the guys from PowerSploit do a better job than I am - have a look at their suite for AD Security tools.

+#Though I will still maintain some parts of ADT in a not-at-all-ordered compilation of random scripts :-).
+So have a look at my other repos.

 ## ADT - Active Directory Toolkit

 ADT is a set of Powershell scripts that should simplify the work of Penetration Testers or Auditors, in terms of assessing Active Directory Security.